zenml-io/zenml/docs/book/getting_started/core-concepts.md

 When it comes to running your pipeline, ZenML offers an abstraction to handle how your pipeline gets run.
 This is where **Stacks** come into play.

 ## Stacks, Components and Stores

-A **Stack** represents the infrastructure needed to run your pipeline as well as some of the extra requirements needed for ML pipelines.
+A **Stack** is the configuration of the underlying infrastructure and choices around how your pipeline will be run.
+For example, you can choose to run your pipeline locally or on the cloud by changing the stack you use.

 ZenML comes with a default stack that runs locally, as seen in the following diagram:

 ![ZenML pipelines run on stacks](../assets/core_concepts/concepts-2.png)

-A Stack is the configuration of the underlying infrastructure and choices around how your pipeline will be run.
-There are three Stack Components which are required in any stack:
+In any Stack, there **must** be at least three basic **Stack Components** -

+1. Orchestrator.
+2. Artifact Store.
+3. Metadata Store.

-- An Orchestrator
+### Orchestrator

-This is the workhorse that runs all the steps of your pipeline.
-Given that pipelines can be set up with complex combinations of steps with various asynchronous dependencies between them, a special component is needed to decide what steps to run when, and how to pass data between the steps.
-ZenML comes with a built-in local orchestrator but we also support more fully-featured options like Airflow and Kubeflow.
+An **Orchestrator** is the workhorse that coordinates all the steps to run in a pipeline.

+Since pipelines can be set up with complex combinations of steps with various asynchronous dependencies between them, the Orchestrator is the component that decides what steps to run, when, and how to pass data between the steps.

+ZenML comes with a built-in *local orchestrator* designed to run on your local machine.
+This is useful especially during the exploration phase of your project.
+You don't have to rent a cloud instance just to try out simple things.

+Once the pipeline is established you can switch to a full-fledged cloud stack that uses more sophisticated orchestrators like the Airflow or Kubeflow orchestrator.
+See the list of all orchestrators [here](../mlops_stacks/orchestrators/overview.md).

-- An Artifact Store
+### Artifact Store

-All the data that passes through your pipelines is stored in the Artifact Store.
+An **Artifact Store** is a component that houses all data that pass through the pipeline.
+Data in the artifact store are called *artifacts*.

-These artifacts may have been produced by the pipeline steps, or they may be the data first ingested into a pipeline via an ingestion step.
-An artifact store will store all intermediary pipeline step results, which in turn will be tracked in the metadata store.
-The fact that all your data inputs / outputs are tracked and versioned here in the artifact store allows for extremely useful features like data caching which speed up your pace of experimentation.
+These artifacts may have been produced by the pipeline steps, or they may be the data ingested into a pipeline via an importer step.
+The artifact store houses all intermediary pipeline step results, which in turn will be tracked in the metadata store.

+The fact that all your data inputs and outputs are tracked and versioned in the artifact store allows for extremely useful features like data caching which speeds up your workflow.

-- A Metadata Store
+### Metadata Store

-A Metadata Store keeps track of all the bits of extraneous data regarding a pipeline run.
+A **Metadata Store** keeps track of all the bits of extraneous data from a pipeline run.
 It allows you to fetch specific steps from your pipeline run and their output artifacts in a post-execution workflow.

+With a metadata store, you are able to access all of your previous experiments with the associated details.
+This is extremely helpful in troubleshooting.

-When you start working with ZenML, you'll likely spend most of your initial time here at this stage, working with the default stack provided to you on initialization.
-ZenML functions as a way of managing the pipeline workflows that you define, data gets cached and you are able to access your previous experiments through the metadata store.
+When you start working with ZenML, you'll likely spend most of your time here, working with the default stack on initialization.

-At a certain point, however, you'll want to do something that requires a bit more compute power - perhaps requiring GPUs for model training - or some custom functionality at which point you'll want to add some extra components to your stack.
-These stacks will supercharge your steps and pipelines with extra functionality which you can then use in production!
+## Other Stack Components
+We've covered the three basic stack components that you will encounter most frequently.
+They work well on a local machine, but is rarely enough for in a production pipeline.

+At this point, you might want to scale up your stack to run elsewhere.
+Eg. on a cloud with powerful GPUs for training or clusters for deployment.

+ZenML provides many other stack components to suit these use cases.
+Having these components in your stack supercharges your pipeline for production.

+For other stack components check out this [page](../mlops_stacks/categories.md).

 ## Cloud Training, Deployment, Monitoring...